KonradChyrzynski/AngularAppWithAzureLogIn/ng_README.md

   - Optionally, you may replace any of the other parameters, or you can remove them and use the default values.

 ### Running the sample
-- In a command prompt, run `npm start`.
+- In a command prompt, run `npm install and npm start`.
 - Navigate to [http://localhost:4200](http://localhost:4200)
 - In the web page, click on the "Login" button.
 The app will automatically reload if you change any of the source files.